ibm-cloud-docs/discovery-data/faqs.md

 {: #faq-watsonplatform}
 {: faq}

 Old API endpoint URLs that include `watsonplatform.net` are deprecated and were retired on 26 May 2021.
 If you see errors that mention `watsonplatform.net`, make sure your {{site.data.keyword.discoveryshort}} service instance is using updated credentials.
-And, if you have any old credentials with the old endpoing URL listed in your service page, delete them.
+And, if you have any old credentials with the old endpoint URL listed in your service page, delete them.
 For more information about the deprecation, see [Updating endpoint URLs from watsonplatform.net](/docs/watson?topic=watson-endpoint-change).

 ## Getting a 401 error when using my Lite plan
 {: #faq-lite-plan-deletion}